matthias-mayr/skiros2_pyrobosim_lib/docs/3_Problem_3_Table_Setting.md

 This remapping works, because for example the parameter `ObjectTargetLocation` in the `Problem1` skill is a generic parameter that expects a `skiros:Location` and the `Table` parameter that we have here is a more specific type of location.
 The same with the parameters `Object` and `Bread`: bread is a specific kind of object `skiros:Part`.

+#### Opening the Pantry

+Depending on how you solved problem 1, there is a catch here: The pantry is closed.
+If your problem 1 solution just navigates there, picks and navigates back, you will need to add a skill to open the pantry.

+What you can do to problem 1 is to add a skill to open the pantry.
+You can use the `OpenLocation` skill for that.
+Check the parameters and make an appropriate remap.

+> **Additional Background: SkiROS2 'skill overloading'**
+> You might wonder what happens if the location we fetch from with the problem1 skill is not a location that can be opened, but we still execute an `OpenLocation` skill.
+In SkiROS2 we can make several skill implementations for a single skill description. `OpenLocation` is one such example.
+There are 3 implementations:
+> 1. `open_location`: This one requires that the location is openable and that it is closed.
+It will use our pyrobosim compound skill `OpenOpenableLocation`
+> 2. `skip_open_openablelocation`: This one requires that the location is openable and that it is open.
+It will do nothing then.
+> 3. `skip_open_location`: This one can be used for locations that are not openable.
+It will do nothing then.
+>
+> Whenever you create a compound skill, you can decide if you just want to specify a skill description like this:
+> ```python
+> self.skill("OpenLocation", "", remap={"Location": "Pantry"}),
+> ```
+> or you can decide to also require a specific skill implementation like this:
+> ```python
+> self.skill("OpenLocation", "skip_open_location", remap={"Location": "Pantry"}),
+> ```
+> If no implementation is specified, SkiROS2 will iterate over all implementations and check the preconditions.
+This allows to make implementations for specific hardware or specific situations.
+> Here, this allows us to automatically

+#### Closing the Pantry

 Now we need to add the skills to close the pantry.
-So first we need to navigate to the pantry and then close it.
+We do not want to do this in the problem1 skill, because we might fetch multiple objects from the same location.
+So we do it in this skill and that means to navigate to the pantry and then close it.
 The closing of the pantry is done with the `CloseLocation` skill.
 Try adding those and think about the parameters and remaps.

 ### 3.3 Fetch the Butter from the Fridge and Close the Fridge